 Prior Knowledge

+How to conduct research including forming a researchable question, to address a problem to solve.

+Students will be more successful with some background knowledge on cosmic rays and experience with research techniques.

 Background Material

 Cosmic rays arrive at Earth’s upper atmosphere from many sources.
 These charged particles collide with atmospheric gas molecules.
 The collision destroys the original so-called “primary” cosmic ray and creates a number of short-lived “secondary” cosmic rays.
 This activity allows students to look for a difference in the arrival rate of the secondaries when the sun is directly overhead the detector.
 It allows them to see how much the sun can contribute to (or block) the passage of these particles.